Congress approves $900B COVID relief bill, sending to Trump | Federal News Network

 Hubbard Radio Washington DC, LLC.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.

 Lawmakers tacked on a $1.4 trillion catchall spending bill and thousands of pages of other end-of-session business in a massive bundle of bipartisan legislation as Capitol Hill prepared to close the books on the year.
-The bill approved Monday night went to President Donald Trump for his signature, which was expected in the coming days.
+The bill goes to President Donald Trump for his signature, which is expected in the coming days.

 The bill combines coronavirus-fighting funds with financial relief for individuals and businesses.
 It would establish a temporary $300 per week supplemental jobless benefit and a $600 direct stimulus payment to most Americans, along with a new round of subsidies for hard-hit businesses, restaurants, and theaters and money for schools, health care providers and renters facing eviction.